interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 In an ILP Over HTTP connection, both peers run HTTP servers with accessible HTTPS endpoints.
 When peering, the peers exchange their respective URLs, authentication tokens or TLS certificates, ILP addresses, and settlement-related details.

 Each ILP Prepare packet is sent as the body of an HTTP request to the peer's server endpoint.
-ILP Fulfill or Reject packets are returned as the body of the HTTP response in the synchronous mode, or sent in a separate HTTP request in the asynchronous mode.
+ILP Fulfill or Reject packets are returned as the body of the HTTP response in synchronous mode, or sent in a separate HTTP request in asynchronous mode.

 ## Specification